An earlier version of this page included a discussion of Hidden Markov Modelling. This has been moved to a dedicated page, which is still under work.

-The general topic of text entropy, its meaning and how it can be estimated for a given text has been introduced here.
+The topic of text entropy, its meaning and how it can be estimated for a given text has been introduced here.
 In general, the entropy is a single value computed from a frequency or probability distribution.
 Clearly, each frequency distribution will have its corresponding entropy value, but any particular entropy value can match an infinite number of different distributions.
 The entropy value is maximum in case all frequencies are equal, and is smaller in case this distribution is skewed.

 If the text were an arbitrary sequence of characters with a given single-character frequency distribution, then, in each character pair, there would be no dependency between the first and second character.
 The second, or following character does not depend on the previous character.
 In this case the character pair entropy value is twice that of the single character entropy.
 In reality, this is not the case.
 We will come back to this further below.

-One of the choices to be made is how to treat word spaces (effectively space haracters).
+One of the choices to be made is how to treat word spaces (effectively space characters).
 One can either count them among the set of characters, or not.
 In case one does not, one also limits the character pairs to be analysed to those 'within words'.

 From the definition (i.e. the formula) of entropy, it is immediately obvious that the entropy values do not change if a piece of text is encoded using a simple substitution code.
 If characters are consistently replaced by others, the counts, and therefore the list of frequencies is not changed.
 This will not be true for other types of substitution codes (one-to-many, many-to-one or many-to-many).